Raychal/boilerplate-mvvm-jetpack-compose/README.md

 using Kotlin as a programming language and MVVM architecture.
 With a project structure that is already set up and can be integrated with popular libraries such as Hilt, Room, and Retrofit.

+## Caution
+if you have better option or suggest.
+Please make issue or fork this repo

 ## MVVM Architecture
 MVVM architecture enables better code readability and easier maintenance by separating concerns between data, user interface, and business logic.